influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.3/administration/differences.md

 #### Continuous Queries

 A defect was identified in the way that continuous queries were previously handling time ranges.
-The result of that defect is that for certain time scales, the continuous queries had their time ranges miscalculated and were run at the incorrect time.
+The result of that defect is that for certain time scales larger than 1d, the continuous queries had their time ranges miscalculated and were run at the incorrect time.

-This has been addressed -- but this change may impact existing continuous queries which process data in time ranges larger than 1w.
+This has been addressed -- but this change may impact existing continuous queries which process data in time ranges larger than 1d.
 Additional details [can be found here].(https://github.com/influxdata/influxdb/issues/8569)